AndrewSouthpaw/git-started-workshop/00_diff/exercise.md

 - [ ] Stage the changes
 - [ ] Think about what you would expect to see when you run `git diff` now, and then run it.
 How was it same/different?
 - [ ] View the staged changes
+- [ ] View all your uncommitted changes together